cronvel/rest-query/doc/hooks.md

 The `context.hook.incomingDocument` contains the document about to be created: it can be altered by the hook.

+The `context.hook.existingDocument` contains the document about to be replaced, it is only set for PUT request overwriting an existing document.

-If `context.parentObjectNode` is set, then the resource about to be created is a child of that *objectNode* (e.g. PUT, POST on a collection).
+The `context.parentObjectNode` is the parent *objectNode* of the resource about to be created (e.g. PUT, POST on a collection).

+The `context.objectNode` is more contextual, for PUT overwriting a document, it is the existing *objectNode* about to be overwritten, for POST or PUT creating a new document, this is the same than `context.parentObjectNode`.
+In fact `context.objectNode` is always the last existing *objectNode* during the URL traversal.
+It is often recommended not to use `context.objectNode` which is more for Rest Query internal stuff.

 If `context.linkerObjectNode` is set, then the resource about to be created is linked by that *objectNode* (e.g. PUT on a link).

-If `context.objectNode` is set at this stage, then this is an *objectNode* about to be overwritten.

-The same apply to `context.hook.existingDocument` (the document about to be replaced).